-In order to get a better understanding of the causes of salmon mortality, a major study was started in 1993 by the National Marine Fisheries Service and the University of Washington to investigate the use of modern mark-recapture methods for estimating survival rates through both the entire river system and the component dams.
-The methodology was based on theory developed by Burnham et al. (1987) specifically for mark-recapture experiments for estimating the survival of fish through dams, but with modifications designed for the application in question (Dauble et al., 1993).
-Fish are fitted with Passive Integrated Transponder (PIT) tags which can be uniquely identified at downstream detection stations in the bypass systems of dams.
-Batches of tagged fish are released and their recoveries at detection stations are recorded.
+To get a better understanding of the causes of salmon mortality, a major study was started in 1993 by the National Marine Fisheries Service and the University of Washington to investigate the use of modern mark-recapture methods for estimating survival rates through both the entire river system and the component dams.
+The methodology was based on theory developed by Burnham et al. (1987) specifically for mark-recapture experiments for estimating the survival of fish through dams, but with modifications designed for the application in question (Dauble et al. 1993).
+Fish are fitted with passive integrated transponder (PIT) tags that can be uniquely identified at downstream detection stations in the bypass systems of dams.
+Batches of tagged fish are released, and their recoveries at detection stations are recorded.
 Using special probability models, it is then possible to use the recovery information to estimate the probability of a fish surviving through different stretches of the rivers and the probability of fish being detected as they pass through a dam.

-In 1993 a pilot programme of releases were made to (a) field test the mark-recapture method for estimating survival, including testing the assumptions of the probability model; (b) identify operational and logistic constraints limiting the collection of data; and (c) determine whether survival estimates could be obtained with adequate precision.
+In 1993 a pilot program of fish releases was conducted to (a) field-test the mark-recapture method for estimating survival, including testing the assumptions of the probability model; (b) identify operational and logistical constraints limiting the collection of data; and (c) determine whether survival estimates could be obtained with adequate precision.
 Seven primary batches of 830 to 1442 hatchery yearling chinook salmon (Oncorhynchus tshawytscha) were released above the Lower Granite Dam, with some secondary releases at Lower Granite Dam and Little Goose Dam to measure the mortality associated with particular aspects of the dam system.
-It was concluded that the methods used will provide accurate estimates of survival probabilities through the various sections of the Columbia and Snake Rivers (Iwamoto et al., 1994).
+It was concluded that the methods used will provide accurate estimates of survival probabilities through the various sections of the Columbia and Snake Rivers (Iwamoto et al. 1994).